MTG Phyrexia: All Will Be One release date, cards, and spoilers

 MTG Phyrexia: All Will Be One release date

-We now have the precise release date for MTG Phyrexia All Will Be One.
-It’s coming out February 10, 2023.
-That’s the date of Phyrexia All Will Be One’s tabletop release.
-Before that there’ll be a week of prerelease events, running from February 3 – 9.
+MTG Phyrexia All Will Be One came out on February 10, 2023.
+That’s the date of Phyrexia All Will Be One’s global tabletop release.
+Before that, there was a week of prerelease events, running from February 3 – 9.

-The set pretty much follows MTG’s regular cadence, with a week of spoilers running from January 17 to January 25 – hey, that’s right now!
-Wizards has announced that this set (and the next one) will be available in paper at prerelease events prior to its digital launch.
+The set pretty much followed MTG’s regular cadence, with a week of spoilers running from January 17 to January 25.
+Fans will be used to this by now, but at the time it was quiet the innovation that this set (and the next one) would be available in paper at prerelease events prior to its digital launch.
 That’s reflected in Phyrexia: All Will Be One’s MTG Arena launch date of February 7.

 Magic the Gathering: An image of the Praetor Elesh Norn from the MTG set Phyrexia: All Will Be One

 On December 13 we saw our first official card previews for MTG Phyrexia: All Will Be One.
-First, and likely to be one of the most sought after cards from the set is Elesh Norn, Mother of Machines.
+One particular highlight is Elesh Norn, Mother of Machines.
 This Phyrexian Praetor doubles all your ETB triggers, while negating all your opponents’ (ouch!).
 The wide variety of different gorgeous-yet-grim art variants also makes Elesh Norn pretty desireable (just look at the Junji Ito Elesh Norn art).

 Then there’s Blue Sun’s Twilight.
 Obviously playing off the ‘Sun’s Zenith’ cards, this is part of a cycle, showing monuments to all of the Phyrexian Praetors.
-Jin-Gix’s spell here lets you seize control of another creature, and make a copy of it if you pay the price.
-This is part of a cycle, and we’ve now seen the White and Black versions too.
+Jin-Gix’s spell here lets you seize control of another creature, and make a copy of it if you pay an extra price.
+This is part of a cycle, and all the Praetors have their own versions.

 Also on the heroes side, Boros creature Jor Kadeen can pump up and draw cards, if you’ve got enough MTG equipment.
-On the bad guy’s side of the struggle, there’s a terrifying black reprint, Phyrexian Obliterator.
+While on the bad guy’s side of the struggle, there’s a terrifying black reprint, Phyrexian Obliterator.
 Then, oh no!
-Poor Slobad’s been compleated, becoming Slobad, Iron Goblin, who can sacrifice artifacts to make mana, to create more artifacts.
+Poor Slobad was compleated, becoming Slobad, Iron Goblin, who can sacrifice artifacts to make mana, to create more artifacts.

-Then we’ve got Ezuri, Stalker of Spheres, a sinister MTG elf that loves proliferate.
+Other notable cards include Ezuri, Stalker of Spheres, a sinister MTG elf that loves proliferate.
 Mondrak, Glory Dominus, is basically Doubling Season on a stick, but can quickly make itself indestructible.
-And it looks like a biblically accurate angel!
+It makes for an awesome MTG Commander, and is designed to look like a biblically accurate angel!

 What else?
-Well, there’s a new Atraxa card, and though her effect is not too exciting in itself, it reveals the existence of an entirely new, unreleased MTG card type, Battle.
-There’s also a new Mirran sword, the Gruul, Sword of Forge and Frontier, which has some great card advantage and ramping opportunities.
+Well, there was a new Atraxa card that got a lot of play in some of the best MTG Arena decks, and also revealed the existence of an entirely new, then-unreleased MTG card type, Battle.
+There was also a new Mirran sword, the Sword of Forge and Frontier, which offered some great card advantage and ramping opportunities.

-Clearly the Phyrexian oil containers have been rusting, as this has been a particularly leaky MTG set, with grainy images of all sorts of cards turning up on social media.
-We’re not covering those here, but one particular bit of news has caught our eye: Phyrexia: All Will Be One cards are showing up in Dominaria Remastered packs.
+Clearly the Phyrexian oil containers were rusting, as this was a particularly leaky MTG set, with grainy images of all sorts of cards turning up on social media.
+We don’t cover those here, but one particular mishap caught our eye: prior to the set’s release, Phyrexia: All Will Be One cards were showing up in Dominaria Remastered packs.

 MTG Phyrexia All Will Be One - artwork of a phyrexian monstrosity carrying manikin heads